Pride is a uniquely spiritual sin and all the more deadly and dangerous for that.

 On the contrary, like a master swordsman, pride often exploits such misguided efforts to wound us even more sorely than before!
 (Mt 23.15)

-Here are eight sharp remedies for pride
+Here are nine sharp scripture remedies for the demon of pride

 1. Remember it is a lie.